lkesteloot/unsong/unsong.md

 “Just glad to be done with this mess,” said Brenda.

 “Done?
 My dear Ms. Burns, we have not yet begun to fight!”
 Dylan Alvarez sat down on the director’s chair again.
 “The Assassination Of Malia Ngo.
 Take nineteen.
 Having previously tested themselves against ball bearings, dogs, jeweled idols, and an immortal quarter-archangel eight-year-old girl seeking secret Names of God, the intrepid heroes of BOOJUM stop complaining, drop their grievances against their wise and exceptionally handsome leader, and prepare once again to save the world from the plutocratic tyranny of UNSONG.
-Lights…camera…” He pulled the noise machine out from underneath his chair.
+Lights... camera...”
+He pulled the noise machine out from underneath his chair.
 “YEEYEEYEEYEEYEEYEEYEE!”